 Andrea received her Master of Science (MSc; 2013) and Doctorate (PhD; 2018) in School and Applied Child Psychology from the University of Calgary.
-She currently holds a postdoctoral fellowship position at the University of Regina and Canadian Institute of Public Safety Research and Treatment (CIPSRT) studying evidence-based treatment for public safety personnel in Canada.
+She completed postdoctoral fellowship position (2018-2021) at the University of Regina and Canadian Institute of Public Safety Research and Treatment (CIPSRT) studying mental health and treatment for public safety personnel, first responders, nurses, and their families.
 She stays active in the psychology community by volunteering for the College of Alberta Psychologists' Practice Advisory Committee.
 Andrea is an Associate Faculty member at City University of Seattle, Calgary Campus, and a sessional instructor at the University of Calgary and St. Mary's University in Calgary, AB.
 When she gets a spare moment, Andrea enjoys spending time with her family and dogs, staying active, knitting and crafting.

-Please note: Andrea is not currently supervising counselling practicum students or registered provisional psychologists.
-Assessment-focused practicums are welcome to contact Andrea for supervision opportunities.
+Please note: Andrea is not currently available to supervise practicum students or registered provisional psychologists.

 Andrea provides free 15-minute phone consultations to explain our process with you.
 If you are interested in exploring the benefits of our services for yourself or your child, please email her at firstname.lastname@example.org.